grpc/grpc.github.io/docs/index.md

 #### Protocol buffer versions

-While protocol buffers have been available for open source users for some time, our examples use a new flavour of protocol buffers called proto3, which has a slightly simplified syntax, some useful new features, and supports lots more languages.
+While protocol buffers have been available for open source users for some time, our examples use a new flavor of protocol buffers called proto3, which has a slightly simplified syntax, some useful new features, and supports lots more languages.
 This is currently available as an alpha release in Java, C++, Java_nano (Android Java), Python, and Ruby from [the protocol buffers Github